 The GLC shares much of its underpinnings with the C-Class saloon and, as a result, it’s quiet and comfy on the move.
 In fact, it’s the only car in the segment that can match the Q5’s refined cruising capabilities.

-Like the Q5, it isn’t the most enjoyable car to drive – both the steering and brakes feel slightly numb and uninvolving.
+Like the Q5, the GLC isn’t the most enjoyable car to drive – both the steering and brakes feel slightly numb and uninvolving.
 The air suspension does a good job of controlling the GLC’s tall body but it will occasionally wallow over bigger bumps in its most relaxed setting.

 Audi Q5 vs Mercedes GLC verdict